What is FOMO (Fear of Missing Out)?

 How It Works

-FOMO triggers the psychological fear that if you don't buy now, you'll miss out on further gains.
-When prices are rising and social media is full of success stories from people who bought earlier, this fear intensifies.
-Your brain catalogs stories of people getting rich from Bitcoin while filtering out stories of people who bought near peaks and lost money.
-This availability bias makes the risk of missing out feel more real than the risk of buying at a peak.
+Your brain catalogs the get-rich stories.
+It filters out the people who bought near peaks and lost money.
+This availability bias makes the risk of missing out feel more real than the risk of buying at the wrong moment.
 FOMO-driven buying creates price spikes because it's emotional and herd-like.
-The antidote is discipline—having a predetermined investment strategy (like DCA) that you stick to regardless of recent price action.